RISK MANAGEMENT

 Working from home: How to manage the occupational risks

-As more and more members of the workforce start exploring these options, it’s important for employers to review and assess the occupational risks involved with remote working environments.
+As more people embrace remote work options, it’s important for employers to assess the occupational risks involved with working from home.

 What are the occupational risks?